bettersg/SchemesSG_v3/telegram_bot/ReadME.md

 # Telegram Bot

-To install and deploy, create a file called `.env` and place it in the `telegram_bot` folder.
+To install and deploy, create a file called `.env` and place it in the `telegram_bot` folder, as seen in `.env.sample`.

 ```env
 API_KEY=your-telegram-api-key